charlieroth/reminders/README.md

 # Reminders

-A HTTP API to store reminders & a CLI application to manage reminders.
+A Server and CLI application for managing reminders.

 ## Project Structure